 The markets for digital video systems are extremely competitive and have been characterized by rapid technological change and declining average selling prices.
-Pressure on average selling prices was particularly severe during previous economic downturns as equipment suppliers competed aggressively for customers' reduced capital spending, and we have experienced similar pressure during the current economic slowdown.
-Our competitors for fiber optic edge and access products include corporations such as Cisco Systems, Motorola and Arris.
+Pressure on average selling prices was particularly severe during previous economic downtums as equipment suppliers compete aggressively for customers' reduced capital spending, and we may experience similar pressure during the current economic slowdown.
+Our competitors for fiber optic access and edge products include corporations such as Motorola, Cisco Systems and Arris.
 In our video processing products, we compete broadly with products from vertically integrated system suppliers including Motorola, Cisco Systems, Thomson Multimedia and Ericsson, and, in certain product lines, with a number of smaller companies.

 Many of our competitors are substantially larger and have greater financial, technical, marketing and other resources than us.
 Many of these large organizations are in a better position to withstand any significant reduction in capital spending by customers in these markets.
-They often have broader product lines and market focus and may not be as susceptible to downtums in a particular market.
+They often have broader product lines and market focus and may not be as susceptible to downturns in a particular market.
 These competitors may also be able to bundle their products together to meet the needs of a particular customer and may be capable of delivering more complete solutions than we are able to provide.
-Further, some of our competitors have greater financial resources than we do, and they have offered and in the future may offer their products at lower prices than we do or offer more attractive financing terms, which has in the past and may in the future cause us to lose sales or to reduce our prices in response to competition.
+Further, some of our competitors have greater financial resources than we do, and they have offered and in the future may offer their products at lower prices than we do, which has in the past and may in the future cause us to lose sales or to reduce our prices in response to competition.
 Any reduction in sales or reduced prices for our products would adversely affect our business and results of operations.
 In addition, many of our competitors have been in operation longer than we have and therefore have more long-standing and established relationships with domestic and foreign customers.
 We may not be able to compete successfully in the future, which would harm our business.

 If any of our competitors' products or technologies were to become the industry standard, our business could be seriously harmed.
-If our competitors are successful in bringing their products to market earlier than us, or if these products are more technologically capable than ours, then our sales could be materially and adversely affected.
-In addition, companies that have historically not had a large presence in the broadband communications equipment market have begun recently to expand their presence in this market through mergers and acquisitions.
+For example, new standards for video compression are being introduced and products based on these standards are being developed by us and some of our competitors.
+If our competitors are successful in bringing these products to market earlier, or if these products are more technologically capable than ours, then our sales could be materially and adversely affected.
+In addition, companies that have historically not had a large presence in the broadband communications equipment market have begun recently to expand their market share through mergers and acquisitions.
 The continued consolidation of our competitors could have a significant negative impact on us.
-Further, our competitors, particularly companies that offer products that are competitive with our digital and video broadcasting systems, may bundle their products or incorporate functionality into existing products in a manner that discourages users from purchasing our products or which may require us to lower our selling prices, resulting in lower revenues and decreased gross margins.
+Further, our competitors, particularly competitors of our digital and video broadcasting systems business, may bundle their products or incorporate functionality into existing products in a manner that discourages users from purchasing our products or which may require us to lower our selling prices, resulting in lower revenues and decreased gross margins.